-This simple parable is the most endearing way of addressing the idea of choosing between birth parents and adopted parents (which really isn’t necessary and no adoptee should ever be forced to do so) because it is possible for an adoptee to love everyone equally, just as parents unconditionally love all of their children.
+This simple parable is the most endearing way of addressing the idea of choosing between birth parents and adoptive parents (which really isn’t necessary and no adoptee should ever be forced to do so) because it is possible for an adoptee to love everyone equally, just as parents unconditionally love all of their children.

 Adoption Search | Adoption Reunion | Adoption Story | Adoption Detective